Overjoy: Career

 The outfit of longtime friends unveiled their debut 'Breakfast EP' last year via Sweat It Out.
 Hailed by Thump for its "feel-good vibrations," the two-track release displayed Overjoy's range in sound design by mixing drums, synths and guitars into their electronic productions.
 Overjoy's live performances incorporate Vintage Synthesizers, drum machines, Midi-controllers, and electric guitar and vocals by singer-songwriter Lex Famous (Alexis Moraites).
 Prior to their 2015 debut EP, Overjoy's singles had received worldwide radio attention seeing regular plays from tastemaker stations Triple J, KCRW, and Berlin's Nightflight.

 The summer of 2016 saw Overjoy self-releasing their three-track sophomore EP 'Another' with accompanying music videos for each track.
 In 2017, Overjoy released back to back new singles in "Dragonfly" and "Women", as well as debuting their new live show at Goldenvoice's summer festival Splash House in Palm Springs, Ca. 2018 has the band releases two more new singles in the 1st quarter, "Same" and "Nobody Dances".

-In 2018, "Same" went on to receive a coveted slot abord Apple Music's The Lounge Playlist, this and Spotify helped propel the duo's streams to over five million worldwide, hitting some 110 countries across the world partly because of their partnership with Warner Music Australia via Sweat It Out, based in Sydney, a very important label in the worldwide electronic dance music market - helping already launch the careers of RUFUS DU SOL, and Yolanda Be Cool, Etc.
+In 2018, "Same" went on to receive a coveted slot aboard Apple Music's The Lounge Playlist, this and Spotify helped propel the duo's streams to over five million worldwide, hitting some 110 countries across the world partly because of their partnership with Warner Music Australia via Sweat It Out, based in Sydney, a very important label in the worldwide electronic dance music market - helping already launch the careers of RUFUS DU SOL, Yolanda Be Cool, etc.

-2018 saw only one live show in producer Mettybeats hometown of Los Angeles, the band played for a sold out crowd at Hwood Group's The Pepperment Club in West Hollywood.
-Tow days after Dave Chappell and Drake headlined the venue.
-The night turned out to be extra special as a surprise opening set by soul legend Bill Withers set the mood for the evening headlined by Overjoy performing fully live with all original members - and co-headlined by LA's Best DJ Thee Mike B and local legends Lisbona Sisters.
+2018 saw only one live show in producer Mettybeats hometown of Los Angeles.
+The band played for a sold out crowd at Hwood Group's The Pepperment Club in West Hollywood, two days after Dave Chappell and Drake headlined the venue.
+The night turned out to be extra special as a surprise opening set by Bill Withers set the mood for the evening headlined by Overjoy performing fully live with all original members - and co-headlined by Thee Mike B and the Lisbona Sisters.